ricardonunesdev/fizbuzz/README.md

 # 50 shades of FizzBuzz

-Attempting to implement the FizzBuzz algorithm in as many programming languages as I can.
+Attempting to implement the [FizzBuzz][1] algorithm in as many programming languages as I can.

 ## Completed